 Nose piercing retainer

 You can hide your nose piercing with the help of a piercing retainer.
 A piercing retainer is made from clear plastic that is not exactly invisible but manages to make the piercing less noticeable.
 Once in the nose, it gives the appearance of a mole or pimple, and that works pretty well to keep it hidden.

 Related Post: How to Shrink Nose Piercing Hole?

 Is it OK to wear a nose ring to an interview?

 Nose piercings are considered unprofessional in many places, so to be on the safer side, we’d recommend that you skip wearing a nose ring to an interview.

 Because you don’t know the dress code or rules regarding any certain thing, it is better to avoid wearing a nose piercing.
 Or precisely anything that would somehow leave an odd impression.

 Once you’re hired, you’ll get to know the basic rules and restrictions of that place.
 And if you’re lucky, you may be able to flaunt your nose piercing.
 But let’s leave that for later.

-But if you don’t have any plans to hide or get rid of your piercing in any case in future, then don’t do that for the interview either.
-This will make it difficult for you to maintain the false impression, later when you’re hired.
+But if you don’t have any plans to hide or get rid of your piercing in any case in the future, then don’t do that for the interview either.
+This will make it difficult for you to maintain the false impression later when you’re hired.

 Nose piercings are too gorgeous, we know.
-But if they can affect your career in any way then the sane decision it to avoid them at least at your workplace.
+But if they can affect your career in any way, then the sane decision is to avoid them, at least at your workplace.
 However, if you are way too committed to your piercings, then you may have to consider some career options or workplaces that don’t mind body modifications.